Tropical Cyclone Tracy – One of the Worst Natural Disasters to Ever Strike Australia

 Cyclone Tracy Measurements & Intensity

 The Bureau of Meteorology’s official estimations suggested that Tracy’s gusts had touched 240 kilometres per hour (150 mph).
-The lowest air pressure reading throughout Tracy was 950 hectopascals (28 inHg), recorded at around 4 a.m. in the early morning, by a Bureau staff member at Darwin Airport.
+Tracy’s lowest air pressure reading was 950 hectopascals (28 inHg), recorded at around 4 a.m. in the early morning by a Bureau staff member at Darwin Airport.

 This was reported during the eye of the intense cyclone.
 From about 6:30 a.m., the winds started to ease, with the rainfall stopping around 8:30 a.m.
 After making landfall, Tracy rapidly weakened, dispersing on the 26th of December.

 In the book Encyclopedia of Hurricanes, Typhoons, & Cyclones 2008 edition, David Longshore pronounces that Cyclone Tracy’s barometric pressure was as deep as 914 hPa.
 However, the actual lowest barometric pressure was 950 hPa.
 A Bureau of Meteorology faculty member recorded this data at the Darwin airfield.